alasca-association/tarook/docs/operation/vault-ca-rotation.rst

 General Procedure description
 -----------------------------

-There are four Vault PKI engines configured for each cluster:
+There are three Vault PKI engines configured for each cluster:
 - k8s-pki
 - etcd-pki
-- calico-pki
 - k8s-front-proxy-pki

 We must rotate the certificate authorities for each of them.